Supply Chain Management

 Upon completion of this subject, students should be able to:

-- Ascertain and analyse the interdependencies in a supply chain and their dynamic network effects
+- Analyse the interdependencies and their dynamic network effects in a supply chain.

-- Determine and apply appropriate strategies, techniques and tools to enable efficient and effective supply chain management
+- Apply appropriate strategies, techniques and tools to enable efficient and effective supply chain management.

 - TAS-JNB524-Supply Chain Management (No longer available)